AndrewWren/Front-Page/README.md

 Developed a framework for learning directed acyclic graphs via discrete backpropagation, testing it on synthetic and real data.

+I learnt about discrete backpropagation techniques, and about defining and organising a project of this nature and scale in a short time period.

 &nbsp;&nbsp;&nbsp;&nbsp;[Thesis repo](https://github.com/DAG-DB/DAG-DB)

 &nbsp;&nbsp;&nbsp;&nbsp;[Submitted NeurIPS&nbsp;2022 workshop paper](TODO)